Recognizing When Anxiety Is Out of Control

 How can I manage anxiety when it feels overwhelming?

-Effective strategies include engaging in regular exercise, practicing mindfulness or relaxation techniques, and seeking therapy.
+Effective strategies include regular exercise, mindfulness or relaxation techniques, and therapy.
 Maintaining a balanced diet and consistent sleep schedule can also help regulate anxiety levels.

 When should I consider seeking professional help for anxiety?

 If anxiety interferes with your ability to function or enjoy life, professional help is recommended.
-Indicators include persistent worry, significant physical symptoms, and difficulty managing responsibilities or relationships.
+Indicators include persistent worry, significant physical symptoms, and difficulty managing responsibilities.

 What are the most effective treatments for out-of-control anxiety?